apache/pulsar/site/docs/latest/cookbooks/message-queue.md

 ## Client configuration changes

-To use a Pulsar {% popover topic %} as a message queue, you should distribute the receiver load on that topic across several {% popover consumers %}.
+To use a Pulsar {% popover topic %} as a message queue, you should distribute the receiver load on that topic across several {% popover consumers %} (the optimal number of consumers will depend on the load).
 Each consumer must:

-* Have a [shared subscription](../../getting-started/ConceptsAndArchitecture#shared) and use the same subscription name as the other consumers (otherwise the subscription is not shared)
+* Establish a [shared subscription](../../getting-started/ConceptsAndArchitecture#shared) and use the same subscription name as the other consumers (otherwise the subscription is not shared and the consumers can't act as a processing ensemble)
-* Have the receiver queue size set to zero (or very low).
-Each Pulsar {% popover consumer %} has a **receiver queue** that determines how many messages the consumer will attempt to fetch at a time.
+* If you'd like to have tight control over message dispatching across consumers, set the consumers' **receiver queue** size very low (potentially even to 0 if necessary).
+Each Pulsar {% popover consumer %} has a receiver queue that determines how many messages the consumer will attempt to fetch at a time.
 A receiver queue of 1000 (the default), for example, means that the consumer will attempt to process 1000 messages from the topic's backlog upon connection.
 Setting the receiver queue to zero essentially means ensuring that each consumer is only doing one thing at a time.

-{% include admonition.html type="info" content="The default receiver queue size is 1000." %}
+   The downside to restricting the receiver queue size of consumers is that that limits the potential throughput of those consumers and cannot be used with {% popover partitioned topics %}.
+Whether the performance/control trade-off is worthwhile will depend on your use case.

 ### Java clients {#java}

-Here's an example Java consumer configuration that sets the receiver queue size to zero and uses a shared subscription:
+Here's an example Java consumer configuration that uses a shared subscription:

 ```java
 import org.apache.pulsar.client.api.Consumer;